-Our Compliance Reporting System, "Tell us", provides you and all other external stakeholders with a dedicated communication channel for reporting potential instances of non-compliance with our Corporate Business Principles.
+Hence, 'Speak Up', our non-compliance reporting system, provides all Nestlé employees and all other external stakeholders with a dedicated communication channel for reporting non-compliance concerns.

 How to report a compliance concern?

 'Speak Up', our non-compliance reporting system, is available any time (24/7, 365 days a year).

 1. You can choose to use a web form or call a toll-free phone number and leave a message.
 For both procedures visit this website

 In order to facilitate an actionable and effective review of your non-compliance concern, please include a detailed description of your concern (who, what, when, how) and supporting evidence (e.g. copies of documents, screenshots or names of witnesses) that can corroborate your report.
 Please note that general assertions cannot be investigated.

 2. In both cases, you will receive an individual case number.
 Please note the number down and keep it safe.

 3. This case number is your personal key to the Speak Up System and to the report you have filed.
 It allows you to track the progress of your case and to provide additional information.
 You will be asked to enter this number each time you access the system.

 4. We take all non-compliance concerns seriously and will take the appropriate action on each report.
 We will keep you informed on our progress whilst processing your concern.

 5. At anytime you can go back into the website, and track the progress of your case using your case number.